Skip to Content

 A common pattern is to start restrictive and loosen over time:

-2. Move to Approval-Required — Workflow can propose actions for your review
+2. Move to Approval-Required — Let it propose actions for your review

-3. Autonomous — When behavior is stable and low-risk
+3. Promote to Autonomous — When you’re confident the behavior is correct

-Default to approval-required for new workflows.
-Move to autonomous after you’ve verified behavior across multiple runs.
+Start with approval-required for new workflows.
+Move to autonomous after you’ve reviewed several runs and confirmed the behavior is correct.

 Built-in protections